anubhavratha/anubhavratha.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Independent Researcher || EE PhD with focus on energy markets
+subtitle: Senior Quantitative Analyst || EE PhD with focus on energy markets

 profile:
   align: right